Frequently Asked Questions

 All our prints are printed in-house.
 We do this to maintain superior quality assurance and oversight.
 We use an Epson Stylus inkjet printer and highly recommend it.
 We’ve tried a variety of printers and this is the one that produces high quality prints for all our retail and wholesale needs.
 We only use genuine Epson inks and paper for our prints, which are archival as well as water, scratch and fade resistant.

 Can you tell me more about Pashmina?

 My debut graphic novel, Pashmina, was published by First Second Books in 2017.
-I wrote the manuscript for Pashmina over 3 years and took another 1.5 years to complete the artwork.
-You can see a preview of the final art as well as read about my inspiration for the story here.
+I wrote the manuscript for Pashmina over 2 years.
+It took another 1.5 years to complete the artwork.

 Pashmina is about an Indian-American girl, Priyanka Das, from Orange County.
 In her high school she is teased for being different, especially because she has a single mom.
 While trying to learn more about her mother’s background, she discovers a pashmina shawl that takes her on a fantastical journey to understand her heritage – and herself.

 Pashmina has been lauded for its portrayal of Indian culture and feminism, receiving a number of awards and recognitions, including Amazon’s Top Twenty Children’s Book of the Year, Northern California Indie Bookseller Association Long-List Title and A Junior Library Guild Selection.

 In March of 2019, the film adaptation of Pashmina with Netflix was announced.
 Gurinder Chadha is set to direct.